yell0wsuit/cuttherope-cleanhtml5/CONTRIBUTING.md

   - **Executes scripts from external sources** associated with malicious, unsafe, or illegal behavior
   - Attempts to introduce **backdoors** or hidden functionality

-  If we find any code that violates these rules, you will be blocked from further contributions and reported to GitHub for Terms of Service violations.
+  Any code violating these rules will result in the contributor being blocked and reported to GitHub for Terms of Service violations.

 - Use expletives or offensive language.
 This project is intended for everyone, and we strive to maintain a respectful environment for all contributors and users.